Hustle: The Power to charge your life with Money by Niel Patel

 Master the Science of Luck: Capitalize on the four types of luck and never strike out.

 Choose Your Own Adventure: Pursue four powerful career paths to own your future.

-The book also fall deeply into POP that is Personal Opportunity Portfolio.
+The book also falls deeply into POP that is Personal Opportunity Portfolio.
 This is in the habits section for a good reason.
-You will benefits from getting your ducks in a row .
+You will benefit from getting your ducks in a row.

 The best part of this section is how it’s designed to take action and implement your hustle.
 A lot of business books give you a taster of what you can do and leave you wondering how to implement it.
 The habits section shows you this in detail.

 In the Proof section there’s a breakdown of what to include: